AtlasOfLivingAustralia/la-pipelines/README.md

       `cd ./docker`
       `docker-compose up`
       Check docker-compose.yml to get more hints how ala-namematching-service is built

+    You can test it by checking this url: http://localhost:9179/api/search?q=Acacia

 ### Run la-pipeline
 1. Download shape files from [here](https://pipelines-shp.s3-ap-southeast-2.amazonaws.com/pipelines-shapefiles.zip) and expand into `/data/pipelines-shp` directory